top of page

 WELCOME!

 If this is your first time visiting the site, we recommend reading the overview below.
-Then please visit the General Plan Update Elements pages to learn more specifics about each one.
+Then please visit the General Plan Elements pages to learn more specifics about each one.

 You can see opportunities to participate on the Get Involved page.
 And if you have any questions, do not hesitate to reach out by visiting the Contact page.